Spanish for Preschool & Up

 High School Language

 Students who wish to continue studying Spanish may do so.
 Students may also consider taking up a new language in high school.
-Courses in languages (American Sign Language, French, Latin, and Chinese) are offered through the Hybrid Learning Consortium.
-So, students who have not taken Spanish in upper school will be offered other language options through HLC.
+Courses in languages (American Sign Language, Spanish, and French) are offered through our partnership with SUNY Schenectady.
+So, students who have not taken Spanish in upper school will be offered language options through SUNY.

 Spanish II and III, offered in high school as needed, focus on the integration of language and culture, with a strong focus on authentic communication.
 Students will strengthen their listening, speaking, reading and writing skills through hands-on, student-led projects with a cultural focus.
 Students will learn to communicate within the context of different cultural topics, such as: music, literature, legends, traditions and community celebrations.